How to revamp your company’s employee performance review

-To successfully replace annual reviews with more frequent development-focused communications, managers must hone their communication skills.
-They’ll need to coach, give meaningful feedback and discuss career development, says HCI Vice President of Research Jenna Filipkowski.
+To successfully replace annual employee performance reviews with more frequent development-focused communications, managers must hone their communication skills.
+They’ll need to coach, give meaningful feedback, and discuss career development, says Human Capital Institute Vice President of Research Jenna Filipkowski.

 “Coaching is a discipline,” she says.
 “You need to learn skills and techniques; it’s not commanding and directing people to do something.
 It’s drawing potential and development and letting them do their best work, rather than giving everyone a set mandate to be successful.”

-Provide managers with the resources they need to lead and coach.
-Without this foundation, your new communication strategy turns into all talk and no show.
+Provide managers with the resources they need to lead and coach, such as in-person and online courses.
+Without this foundation, your new employee performance review strategy turns into all talk and no show.

-On-the-fly performance feedback programs are common in Silicon Valley.
+On-the-fly employee performance review and feedback programs are common in Silicon Valley.
 Implementing one requires a huge paradigm shift in larger, more established corporate cultures.

-“When you’re growing as a company that’s the best time to do that paradigm shift,” says Gelena Sachs, Director of People Operations for Udemy for Business, a globally diversified company offering MOOCs — including topics like coaching for performance.
+“When you’re growing as a company that’s the best time to do that paradigm shift,” says Gelena Sachs, Director of People Operations for Udemy for Business, a globally diversified company offering online courses, including topics like coaching for performance.

 “People shouldn’t be afraid of giving or receiving feedback — it’s a gift,” she says.
 “Without that feedback, you don’t know what you don’t know.
 That’s the area that gets brought to light for people,” says Sachs.

 “Radical candor gets measured not at your mouth, but at the other person’s ear,” Scott says.
-Scott recommends that you tailor the message in a way that suits the listener’s personality.
+She recommends that you tailor the message in a way that suits the listener’s personality.

 The worst managers don’t pass along genuine advice and only share feedback when it’s politically expedient for them.
 They’re guilty of manipulative insincerity.
 Scott says that the best managers practice impromptu radical candor.